What a product manager is: the core skill sets and competencies to become a successful guru in product management.

 - Managing feedback

-Professional tools for product management may include basic and common services, such as Microsoft Office, Excel, PowerPoint, Microsoft Project as well as special product management platforms such as Hygger.io.
+Professional tools for product management may include the basic and common services, such as Microsoft Office, Excel, PowerPoint, Microsoft Project, as well as special product management platforms, such as Hygger.io.

 PM functionality requires working with separate features and options.
 For example, maintaining a product backlog is a significant part of PMs’ work.
 It helps to prioritize and order all ideas and plan iterations.